 Basic rules of conduct:

 Often, the hazards caused by intensive solar radiation are underestimated.
 In addition to light and heat, the invisible UV radiation also is a part of the solar radiation.
-It is responsible for skin tanning, but it is also a possible cause for skin and eye diseases.
+It is responsible for skin tanning and for vitamin D production.
+But it is also a possible cause for skin and eye diseases.
 Even though a sun burn frequently heals well, every sun burn increases the risk of contracting skin cancer.
 A huge health risk that may have fatal consequences.
 As a consequence, the following is applicable: solar protection is occupational health and safety.

 Within the framework of the risk assessment, the UV index may be an important variable and contribute to easily determining the hazard.
 The UV index (UVI) describes the erythemal UV radiation of the sun.
 In this, the following is applicable: the higher the UVI the higher the UV strain and therewith the risk of getting a sun burn.
 At a UV index of 3 and above, you should protect your health by the following:

-Furthermore, a sun protection product with a high sun protection factor (at least SPF 30) may reduce skin damage significantly, which is why "One should use at least sun protection products with SPF 3".
+Furthermore, a sun protection product with a high sun protection factor (at least SPF 30) may reduce skin damage significantly.
 In this, it is important that the sun blocker can be applied easily and is applied with a sufficient thickness.
 Only then efficient protection may be achieved.
 Frequently, the applied quantity is too low, which may result in the protective effect being decreased to one third.